 Member since 1960

 Fausto Arnieri was born in Italy where he first became interested in Cosmetology.
 He immigrated to the United States to pursue his interest in cosmetology and attended the American Beauty School in Chicago, Illinois.
 After graduation, he was a stylist at a local salon before eventually opening a salon of his own.
-The small, three station salon moved to Skokie, Illinois in 1981 and became the first Total Beauty Concept; expanding to an 8600 square foot salon offering total beauty services including hair, nails, facials, massage, and a full health club.
+The small, three station salon moved to Skokie, Illinois in 1970 and in 1981 it became the first Total Beauty Concept Center in the US located in Morton Grove, Illinois.
+This new salon expanded to 8600 square foot offering total beauty services including hair, nails, facials, massage, and a full health club.
 The health club offered swimming, full sauna steam rooms, whirlpool, sun tanning, and exercise equipment, along with a personal trainer.

-Since becoming a PBA/NCA member in 1960, Fausto has competed all over the USA and expanded his group of friends within the beauty industry.
+Since becoming a PBA/NCA member in 1960, Fausto has competed in many prestigious national competitions including ABS Chicago in 1974 and 1981, and IBS New York in 1974 and 1978.
 Fausto has always been eager to learn new trends and feels his affiliation with NCA and PBA for the last 50 years has provided him the opportunity to do just that.
 He attributes his success to hard work and being part of the Professional Beauty Association.

 Member since 1963